MicrosoftDocs/power-platform/power-virtual-agents/teams/configuration-end-user-authentication-teams.md

 ms.collection: virtual-agent
 ---

-# Configure end-user authentication in Power Virtual Agents
+# Configure end-user authentication in Power Virtual Agents in Teams

 You can configure a Power Virtual Agents bot to provide authentication capabilities, so users can sign in with any [OAuth2 identity provider](/azure/active-directory/develop/v2-oauth2-auth-code-flow), such as Azure Active Directory (Azure AD), a Microsoft account, or Facebook.